+Term Definition ppm ppb parts per million, or milligrams per liter (mg/L) parts per billion, or microgram per liter (ug/L) parts per billion, or microgram per liter (ug/L)

+Not applicable

-Term Definition ppm ppb positive parts per million, or milligrams per liter (mg/L) parts per billion, or microgram per liter (ug/L) s samples the number of positive samples taken that year % posit ive samples/month pCi/L percent of samples taken monthly that were positive picocuries per liter ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level: The highest level of a MCL contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL Action Level: The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.
-90th Pe ,
+MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal in potable water which determines if treatment requirements are necessary for a public water system.

+Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+AL Action Level: The concentration of copper and lead